cloudmesh-community/fa18-516-22/project-report/report.md

 #### EC2 Security Group

-To set up the EC2 instance for hosting my API I first used the Amazon Console to set up a security group.
+To set up the EC2 instance for hosting our APIs we first used the Amazon Console to set up a security group.

 Navigating to: [EC2 Security Group](https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#SecurityGroups:sort=groupId)

 Select 'Create Security Group'

-+@fig:aws-api-2
-[@fa18-516-22-AWS-Security-2]
++@fig:aws-create-security-groups shows the screen to create an AWS security group

-![AWS Security [@fa18-516-22-AWS-Security-2]](images/aws-api-2.png){#fig:aws-api-2}
+![AWS Security [@fa18-516-22-AWS-Security-2]](images/aws-api-2.png){#fig:aws-create-security-groups}

-I then gave the security group a name, selected the default VPC and added two rules.
-One that opens port 8080 for http traffic and one to allow ssh access from my computer.
-Port 8080 will be used for the API.
+We then gave the security group a name, selected the default VPC and added two rules.
+One that opens ports 8080, 8081, and 8082 for http traffic and one to allow ssh access from a single ip.
+Ports 8080, 8081, and 8082 will be used for accessing the APIs.

-+@fig:aws-api-3
-[@fa18-516-22-AWS-Security-3]
++@fig:aws-define-security-group shows the AWS screen for defining a security group

-![AWS Security [@fa18-516-22-AWS-Security-3]](images/aws-api-3.png){#fig:aws-api-3}
+![AWS Security [@fa18-516-22-AWS-Security-3]](images/aws-api-3.png){#fig:aws-define-security-group}

 #### EC2 Create Instance

-Now it was time to create the EC2 instance using the AWS Console: [Launch EC2](https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#Instances:sort=instanceId)
+Now it was time to create an EC2 instance using the AWS Console: [Launch EC2](https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#Instances:sort=instanceId)

-Click the 'Launch Instance' button:
+We clicked the 'Launch Instance' button:

-+@fig:aws-api-4
-[@fa18-516-22-AWS-EC2-1]
++@fig:launch-ec2 shows the AWS Console screen for launching an EC2 instance

-![AWS EC2 [@fa18-516-22-AWS-EC2-1]](images/aws-api-4.png){#fig:aws-api-4}
+![AWS EC2 [@fa18-516-22-AWS-EC2-1]](images/aws-api-4.png){#fig:launch-ec2}

-Select the Ubuntu version.
-In this case I used 18.04:
+We selected the Ubuntu version.
+We used version 18.04:

-+@fig:aws-api-5
-[@fa18-516-22-AWS-EC2-1]
++@fig:ec2-define-os shows the AWS screen used for selecting an EC2 operating system

-![AWS EC2 [@fa18-516-22-AWS-EC2-1]](images/aws-api-5.png){#fig:aws-api-5}
+![AWS EC2 OS [@fa18-516-22-AWS-EC2-1]](images/aws-api-5.png){#fig:ec2-define-os}

-Select a small instance type and go to "Next: Configure Instance Details:
+We selected a small instance type and went to "Next: Configure Instance Details:

-+@fig:aws-api-6
-[@fa18-516-22-AWS-EC2-1]
++@fig:ec2-select-type shows the AWS Console screen for selecting the type of instance

-![AWS EC2 [@fa18-516-22-AWS-EC2-1]](images/aws-api-6.png){#fig:aws-api-6}
+![AWS EC2 Type [@fa18-516-22-AWS-EC2-1]](images/aws-api-6.png){#fig:ec2-select-type}

-Make sure the default VPC is selected and then go to 'Configure Security Group':
+We made sure the default VPC is selected and then went to 'Configure Security Group':

-+@fig:aws-api-7
-[@fa18-516-22-AWS-EC2-1]
++@fig:ec2-configure-security shows the AWS Console screen for confirguring securty on an EC2 instance

-![AWS EC2 [@fa18-516-22-AWS-EC2-1]](images/aws-api-7.png){#fig:aws-api-7}
+![AWS EC2 Security Config [@fa18-516-22-AWS-EC2-1]](images/aws-api-7.png){#fig:ec2-configure-security}

-Click 'Select and existing security group' and select the group created earlier:
+Clicked 'Select and existing security group' and selected the group created earlier:

-+@fig:aws-api-8
-[@fa18-516-22-AWS-EC2-1]
++@fig:ec2-select-security shows the AWS Console screen for selecting a security group for EC2

-![AWS EC2 [@fa18-516-22-AWS-EC2-1]](images/aws-api-8.png){#fig:aws-api-8}
+![AWS EC2 Security Select [@fa18-516-22-AWS-EC2-1]](images/aws-api-8.png){#fig:ec2-select-security}

-You can now review and launch the instance.
+The EC2 instance could then be launched.

 #### EC2 SSH

-I then went into to my local Linux environment and set up a key pair to enable ssh to my EC2 instance.
-I did this using CLI and the following commands:
+We then went into to a local Linux environment and set up a key pair to enable ssh to our EC2 instance.
+We did this using CLI and the following commands:

 ```bash
 $ aws ec2 create-key-pair --key-name dlec2-key --query 'KeyMaterial' --output text > dlec2-key.pem
 ```

-Allow access to the key:
+Allowed access to the key:
 ```bash
 $ chmod 400 dlec2-key.pem
 ```

-Then locating the 'Public DNS' at: [AWS EC2](https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#Instances:sort=instanceId), I connected to the EC2 instance with the following command:
+Then locating the 'Public DNS' at: [AWS EC2](https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#Instances:sort=instanceId), we connected to the EC2 instance with the following command:

 ```bash
 $ ssh -i "dlec2-key.pem" ubuntu@ec2-18-191-50-79.us-east-2.compute.amazonaws.com